MaxGor90/Game_SDL/README.md

  Started with YouTube tutorial (Madsycode).
 After learning some SDL and gamedev basics continue developing by myself.

+ Edit TARGET_FPS in Core/Global.h (frame rate of your monitor)

  For running SDL2.dll and SDL2_image.dll are needed in folder with executable.

  Controls:
  W, A, S, D - move